NenadWritesDocs/docosaurus_nenad/my-website/docs/tutorial-basics/Nenad Pajovic CV.md

 Technical writer with five years of experience in the IT industry.
 Skilled in creating clear, concise, and user-friendly documentation that effectively communicates complex technical concepts.
 Experienced in working and collaborating with cross-functional scrum teams, including developers, product managers, product owners, and subject matter experts, to gather information and deliver high-quality content.
 Proficient in various documentation tools and technologies, including Markdown, and version control systems.
 Can talk for hours about short stories, bicycles, and cooking.

-If needed, can provide refference letters for my previous work experience.
+If needed, can provide reference letters for my previous work experience.
 ## Contact details
 :email: nenadwritesdocs@gmail.com